 Limited long-term data on growth of hatchery-reared juveniles has been collected.
-This is due to the small number of dhufish produced in the early years of the project (Cohort 1997-1).
-Due to their high value as future broodstock, these fish were not subjected to frequent weightins.
+This was due to the small number of dhufish produced in the early years of the project (Cohort 1997-1).
+Due to their potential high value as future broodstock, these fish were not subjected to frequent weight-ins.
 Instead, these fish were weighed opportunistically whenever the fish were being handled for another reason.
-Recent batches of fish have been weighed more regularly (Cohorts 1999-1, 1999-2, 2000-1), however this data extends only to 400 days, due to the age of the fish.
+Later batches of fish were weighed more regularly (Cohorts 1999-1, 1999-2, 2000-1), however this data extends only to 400 days, due to the age of the fish.
 Wet weight of these four different cohorts of hatchery-reared dhufish are shown in Figure 21.

 Growth in three of the four cohorts (1999-1, 1999-2, 2000-1) followed a similar curve.
-These fish reached (or are expected to reach) approximately 100g in 400 days.
+These fish reached approximately 100g in 400 days.
 The weight of the fish in cohort 1997-1 was significantly higher than this at approximately 400 days with fish having attained 280g; almost three times that of the other three cohort.
 The rearing conditions between the faster growing 1997-1 and the other three cohorts varied considerably.

-Water temperature: Average temperature for the 1997-1 fish over the first 400 days was 22.4°C ± 0.5, while in the other fish it was 20.5 4°C ± 0.5; a difference of 2°C. The effect of temperature on growth has not been investigated for dhufish, however, these data suggest that the effect may be considerable.
+• Water temperature: Average temperature for the 1997-1 fish over the first 400 days was $22.4^{\circ}C \pm 0.5$, while in the other fish it was $20.5 \ 4^{\circ}C \pm 0.5$; a difference of $2^{\circ}C$.
+The effect of temperature on growth has not been investigated for dhufish, however, these data suggest that the effect may be considerable.